encointer/book/src/deployments-register-community.md

 ## Meetup Locations

 We need to define in what region the community shall be issued.
 For this we use the geojson standard to define a set of meetup places and add some meta-information about the community.
-You can use geojson.io to select meetup places on a map (define a few "Points").
+You can use [geojson.io](https://geojson.io) to select meetup places on a map (define a few "Points").
 Make sure that you select places that are >100m apart.
 You also need to keep this minimal distance from other registered communities.
+If you want to be sure which location will be the bootstrapping location, please specify only a single location and register more locations after the bootstrapping ceremony

 The number of locations that you should define depends on the size of the population N you'd like to bootstrap.
 As a rule of thumb, there should be at least N locations in order to guarantee reasonable randomization.
 As a maximum of 12 people can attend the same meetup the hard lower limit is N/12.